cristianbass01/NLI_project/intermediate_progress_report.md

     - TF-IDF + fastText embeddings + top-k feature selection based on ANOVA score:
       Accuracy: 76.9%, Precision: 69.4%, Recall: 64.1%, F1: 66.5%
 - **MLP:** Multi Layer Perceptron with BatchNorm and Dropout (and unifying non-hotel or restaurant intents into 'other' class):
-    - TF-IDF + fastText embeddings + top-k feature selection based on ANOVE score:
+    - TF-IDF + fastText embeddings + top-k feature selection based on ANOVA score:
       Accuracy: 79.1%, Precision: 91.2%, Recall: 72.4%, F1: 79.5%
-- **Finetuning Pre-trained Transformer Models:** Utilized BERT for fine-tuning on our specific dataset.
+- **Finetuning Pre-trained Transformer Models:** Utilized BERT for fine-tuning on our specific dataset (and unifying non-hotel or restaurant intents into 'other' class):
-  BERT: Accuracy: 86.6 %, Precision: 89.8 %, Recall: 89.2 %, F1: 89.5 %
+  Accuracy: 86.6 %, Precision: 89.8 %, Recall: 89.2 %, F1: 89.5 %

 #### Possible Improvements
 - Make use of utterances and intent histories